 The Australian Plants Society, Mitchell Group Incorporated extends a very appreciative thank you to the Wallan and Kilmore Community Bank branches of the Bendigo Bank.

 The Bendigo Bank supports local communities and allocates funds towards supporting many community projects and events.
-APS Mitchell Group are very grateful and pleased recipients of a Community Investment Grant in support of our 2018 Spring Plant Expo and Sale.
+APS Mitchell Group are very grateful and pleased recipients of Community Investment Grants in support of our 2017, 2018 & 2019 Spring Plant Expo and Sale.

 For a not for profit group with a relatively small membership these funds are a great help in covering the costs associated with running our annual Spring Expo which we may otherwise struggle to do.